 What the Clinic Does Best

-Longevytum’s strength is not in offering treatments, but in structuring uncertainty.
+Longevytum's strength, under Dr. Jesús Esquide, is not in offering treatments but in structuring biological uncertainty around the PPPM framework.

 The clinic specializes in identifying biological risk early, interpreting complex diagnostic signals, and maintaining longitudinal oversight as biology changes over time.
 Studies show that cardiorespiratory fitness declines by approximately 8–10% per decade after midlife (American College of Cardiology and longitudinal cohort studies), which is why longitudinal monitoring is emphasized over single-point evaluation.